-Planning for development of a pedestrian circulation system in and adjacent to the King City URA is guided by several documents including the West King City Concept Plan, the Washington County TSP and Road Standards, and the River Terrace Community Plan.
+Planning for development of a pedestrian circulation system in and adjacent to the King City URA is guided by several documents including the West King City Planning Area in the City's Comprehensive Plan, the Washington County TSP and Road Standards, and the River Terrace Community Plan.

-West King City Concept Plan - The West King City Concept Plan identifies several street cross-sections (see Figures 4-6 and 4-7) that can be applied to the planning of new collectors and local streets, and associated pedestrian facilities in the URA.
+West King City Planning Area - The West King Planning Area in the City's Comprehensive Plan identifies several street cross-sections (see Figures 4-6 and 4-7) that can be applied to the planning of new collectors and local streets, and associated pedestrian facilities in the URA.
 Based on these guidelines, pedestrian circulation will primarily be provided with sidewalks on both sides of all streets within and adjacent to the URA.
-Additionally, the Concept Plan encourages the city to look for opportunities to provide pathways or trails
+Additionally, the Comprehensive Plan encourages the city to look for opportunities to provide pathways or trails in conjunction with development and in coordination with other agencies.